Niphargusproject/multispectral_panels/README.md

    * Place the repository contents in your web server's root directory.
    * Ensure the server has the necessary permissions to execute PHP scripts.

-3. **Configure python scripts**:

-   * Install any required Python dependencies (if applicable).
-   * Modify the scripts to match your hardware configuration and paths.

 ## Usage